ualib/agda-algebras/UALib/html/Preface.md

 Most of the mathematical results that formalized in the [UAlib][] are already well known.

-Regarding the Agda source code in the [Agda UALib][], this is mainly due to the author with one major caveat: we benefited greatly from, and the library depends upon, the lecture notes on [Univalent Foundations and Homotopy Type Theory][] and the [Type Topology][] Agda Library by [Martin Hötzel Escardo][].
-The author is indebted to Martin for making his library and notes available and for teaching a course on type theory in Agda at the [Midlands Graduate School in the Foundations of Computing Science][] in Birmingham in 2019.
+Regarding the Agda source code in the [Agda UALib][], this is mainly due to the author with one major caveat: we benefited greatly from, and the library depends upon, the lecture notes on [Univalent Foundations and Homotopy Type Theory][] and the [Type Topology][] Agda Library by [Martín Hötzel Escardó][].
+The author is indebted to Martín for making his library and notes available and for teaching a course on type theory in Agda at the [Midlands Graduate School in the Foundations of Computing Science][] in Birmingham in 2019.